slahari1/Gravity/_posts/2017-07-10-first-entry.markdown

 I'd like to end this with something I felt good about today.
 I was surrounded by the bustle and chatter of family and I had a great conversation with my mom and that made me very happy.

 I am inspired by the writing of my dear friend Kristen Luft, who puts her heart and soul into every word she pours onto the page.

 This is her blog:
 <a href="https://kristenluft.wordpress.com/" target="_blank">Kristen's Blog</a>
-I highly recommend reading!

 -Lahari